JuliaData/DataFramesMeta.jl/docs/src/index.md

 If an argument is entirely wrapped in `$()`, the result bypasses the anonymous function creation of DataFramesMeta.jl and is passed to the underling DataFrames.jl function directly.
 Importantly, this allows for `src => fun => dest` calls from the DataFrames.jl "mini-language" directly.
 One example where this is useful is calling multiple functions across multiple input parameters.
-For insteance, the `Pair`
+For instance, the `Pair`

 ```
 [:a, :b] .=> [sum mean]
 ```

 takes the `sum` and `mean` of both columns `:a` and `:b` separately.
-It is not possible to express this with DataFrames.jl.
+It is not possible to express this with DataFramesMeta.jl.
 But the operation can easily be performed with `$`

 ```
 julia> using Statistics